-Virtually no other area inspires the Mercedes-Benz engineers to produce such consistently impressive results as much as research into new safety technologies.
-The first important safety milestone was reached back in the 1950s with the development of the passenger safety cell, invented by Béla Barényi.
-Today it is just one of many components of the Integral Safety Concept which edges Mercedes-Benz vehicles ever closer to our vision of accident-free driving.
+Virtually no other area inspires the Mercedes-Benz engineers to produce such consistently impressive results as the research into new safety technologies.
+They passed their first key safety milestone as early as the 1950s with the development of the passenger safety cell, invented by Béla Barényi.
+Today it is just one of many components of the integral safety concept which edges Mercedes-Benz vehicles ever closer to our vision of accident-free driving.

 Most accidents start long before the actual collision: with a lapse in concentration, poor visibility or hazards which cannot be anticipated.
 That's why the Mercedes-Benz safety concept employs a range of measures to support safe driving in everyday operation and to help you bring critical situations under control.